Power-ups

 Activity Notice: Real-time pop-ups with task updates

-Additionally, you can enable Activity Notice to show as your regular desktop notifications.
+Want even better visibility?
+You can enable Activity Notice to appear as regular desktop notifications as well.

 Developer Tools: Add your own Javascript or CSS

 Are you a developer looking to take your Kanban Tool workflow to the next level?
-With Developer Tools you can add your custom scripts and stylesheets to the board, customizing its looks and operation.
+With Developer Tools you can add custom scripts and stylesheets to the board, personalizing its looks and operation.

-All you need is some basic knowledge of Javascript and/or CSS, and of course, some great ideas!
+All you need is basic knowledge of Javascript and/or CSS, and some great ideas!

-To help you get started, we’ve compiled a collection of cool, free scripts in our GitHub repository.
+To help you get started, we’ve prepared a collection of cool, free scripts in our GitHub repository.
 To learn more about them, please visit this page.

 Checklist Templates: Set up own standard checklists

-To achieve this result, preface a sub-list element with one or two hyphens to nest it under a master list heading, like this:
+Add one or two hyphens before a sub-list item to place it under a main list heading, like this:

 Postponed Tasks: Defer work items for later

-Simply choose to postpone a task until the evening, next day, next week, or a specific date and time.
-When the set time arrives, your task card will reappear in the column where it was originally located.
+With just a few clicks, you can postpone a task until the evening, the next day, next week, or a specific date and time.
+When the time comes, your task card will automatically reappear in its original column—right when you need it.

 Task Summary: Show more data on closed cards